The Humanoid (film): Plot

 Golob tracks Barbara to her house but Tom Tom uses his powers to calm him down and removes the control chip.
 Golob, now free of Kraspin's control, becomes Tom Tom and Barbara's friend.
 Golob tells Barbara that Graal and Kraspin are hiding on Noxon and she goes to inform Nick and The Great Brother.
 On her way, however, Barbara is captured by Graal's forces and taken back to his base.
 Tom Tom and Golob try to rescue her but are forced to retreat when Graal's soldiers open fire.
 The two are saved by the mysterious travelers who shoot the soldiers with glowing arrows.

-At the Metrolpolis command center, Nick devises a plan to rescue Barbara with a commando raid, but the Great Brother fears innocent people living on Noxon will be killed.
+At the Metropolis command center, Nick devises a plan to rescue Barbara with a commando raid, but the Great Brother fears innocent people living on Noxon will be killed.
 Instead, Golob says he will rescue Barbara himself.
 Nick joins him and he and Golob take a ship to Noxon.
 Along the way they discover Tom Tom stowing away and wanting to help.
 Nearing the planet, their ship is attacked by Graal's fighters and crash lands.
 Near the crash site, they encounter Kip who Golob excitedly remembers as his old companion.
 Kip then helps them sneak into Graal's base.
 Once inside the heroes discover Kraspin has a giant missile filled with Kapitron that he will explode over Metropolis and turn its population into mutant humanoids.

 Meanwhile, Barbara is taken to Kraspin's laboratory and placed in a machine to extract her essence.
 Barbara is saved last minute when Nick and Golob burst in and free her from the machine.
 Kraspin and Agatha then attempt to flee to Graal's ship.

 With Barbara's help and assistance from the mysterious travelers, the heroes launch an attack on the missile launch bay.
 Kraspin is killed when Golob topples the launch pad of the Kapitron rocket.
 During the battle, Agatha, unable to get a dose of the youth serum, dies when she rapidly ages into a skeleton.
 Nick chases Graal onto the bridge of his ship and faces off with him in a duel.
 Graal shoots lasers from his hands in defense and almost kills Nick.
 Golob appears and crushes a control panel on his chest but Graal disappears.

 Golob then removes the Kapitron container from the missile which then launches across the bay and hits Graal's ship destroying it.
 With the facility exploding around them, the heroes make their escape but without Golob.
 Tom Tom spots him running away with the Kapitron and jumping off a cliff into a lake.
 The lake explodes and the heroes fear Golob dead, but he emerges from the water with the effects of the mutation having been reversed.
 The group briefly celebrates their reunion and victory over their enemy.